Arla Foods: Current operations

 Arla Foods is the fourth largest dairy company in the world with respect to milk volume, seventh with respect to turnover.
-At the start of 2016, 12,500 farmers across Western Europe and Scandinavia owned the cooperative.
+At the start of 2022, 8,492 farmers across Denmark, Sweden, Germany, the UK, Belgium, the Netherlands and Luxembourg owned the cooperative.

-Arla Foods has three minor brands: Arla, Lurpak and Castello cheeses that are sold worldwide.
-The Arla Brand is both a co operative brand and a brand across all product categories.
-The Lurpak brand of butter and spreads is owned by the Danish Dairy Board, and Castello is a cheese brand including blue cheese and yellow cheeses.
+Arla Foods has many brands; several minor brands and four strategic brands.
+The major and strategic brands are: Arla, Lurpak, Puck and Castello cheeses that are sold worldwide.
+The Arla Brand is both a co-operative brand and a brand across all product categories.
+Puck is Arla brand equivalent in the MENA region, and Castello is a cheese brand including blue cheese and yellow cheeses.

+Next to the four major brands, Arla also has a long-term strategic partnership with Starbucks to manufacture, distribute and market their RTD (ready to drink) coffee products for the EMEA region (Europe, the Middle East and Africa).

-Arla Foods incorporated Arla Foods Ingredients, a former division, as an independent subsidiary in 2011.
-The company develops and manufactures milk based ingredients, primarily functional and nutritional milk proteins, bioactive phospholipids, minerals, permeate and lactose for the food industry.
+In 2011 Arla Foods incorporated Arla Foods Ingredients (AFI), a former division, as an independent subsidiary.
+The company develops and manufactures milk-based ingredients, primarily functional and nutritional milk proteins, bioactive phospholipids, minerals, permeate and lactose for the food industry.

 The head office is located in Denmark.
 Arla Foods Ingredients has one wholly owned production plant in Denmark, with joint venture production at facilities in Argentina and Germany.
 In March 2011, Arla Foods and DMK formed the joint venture company ArNoCo GmbH & Co.
 KG, to produce whey proteins for the food industry.
 In February 2018, Arla Foods announced its plans to invest £70 million in the UK, as part of its strategy to secure long-term opportunities for its farmers across Europe.
 In October 2019, Arla Foods has invested an estimated €50 million (US$55 million) in a cheese production site in Bahrain.
 By 2025, Arla expects to increase annual production in Bahrain to more than 100,000 tons under its Puck, Arla, Dano, Kraft and Private Label brands.